-The ECE Program includes theory and practice in the systematic study of child development and the application of that study to developmentally appropriate early childhood education and work with school age children.
+The CDFE Program includes theory and practice in the systematic study of child development and the application of that study to developmentally appropriate Child Development, Family, and Education.
 The program offers classes fulfilling the requirements for all levels of the California State Department of Education Child Development Permit Matrix (Title 5) which comply with California Department of Social Services (Title 22) requirements for employment in early education programs.

 Upon successful completion of this program, the student should be able to: